 Students are encouraged to research all prospective scholarships and financial support including opportunities listed below:

-Created as the result of a U of R alumni donation for the express purpose of making study abroad more viable for all CAS student, the scholarship provides for additional expenses related to the off-campus program including airfare to and from the study location, local transportation, textbooks/materials, visas and registration costs, and other program related travel.
-Learn more about the Smith Family Grant here.
+Created as the result of U of R alumni donations for the express purpose of making study abroad more viable for all CAS student, the scholarship provides for additional expenses related to the off-campus program including airfare to and from the study location, local transportation, textbooks/materials, visas and registration costs, and other program related travel.
+Learn more about the U of R CAS Study Away Travel Grants here.

 Scholars through our exchange partners